omgmog/nv_uboot-spring/README.md

 Finally you'll want to use the [script the referenced on the Google Appendix A page](http://www.chromium.org/chromium-os/u-boot-porting-guide/using-nv-u-boot-on-the-samsung-arm-chromebook#TOC-Installing-nv-U-Boot-chained-U-Boot-method-) to build the kpart.
 The nvboot.sh script in this repo is essentially that script, modified to build for daisy_spring.
 It also git pulls from googlesource.com so you don't have to mess with gerrit.
 It should build the kpart.

-If memory serves, the first time I ran through the build, it failed building one of the ec modules (the embedded controller for the keyboard).
-I edited the ebuild for the file and forced EC_BOARD to be "spring" and it built successfully.
-If you run into the same issue, it's worth a shot.
+The USE="spring" flag in the emerge forces the ec controller to be built for the HP Chromebook.

 Good luck!